-- 1) MAKE SURE THAT THE MAIN INCOM-ING POWER LINE IS DEENERGIZED, to avoid a hazardous situation when the high voltage door is opened. - 2) Remove the four screws holding the rectangular handle housing of the isolating switch to the front casting. - 3) The complete handle housing can now be pushed up far enough to provide clearance for opening the door and any maintenance carried out.
+- 1) MAKE SURE THAT THE MAIN INCOM-ING POWER LINE IS DEENERGIZED, to avoid a hazardous situation when the high voltage door is opened. - 2) Remove the four slotted screws holding the rectangular handle housing of the isolating switch to the front casting. - The complete handle housing can now be pushed up far enough to provide clearance for opening the door.
+Maintenance may be carried out as required.